ninefu/Basic_Legal_Citation/README.txt

 DEPLOYEMENT INSTRUCTIONS FOR BASIC LEGAL CITATION
 --------------------------------------------------

-These instructions are specific to Amazon's AWS service.
+- These instructions are specific to Amazon's AWS service.
-The project was deployed on EC2 instance, running Amazon Linux.
+- The project was deployed on EC2 instance, running Amazon Linux.
-No backend database or appserver is running.
+- No backend database or appserver is running.
 All the files are being served from Apache.
-The authentication for author view is handled through Apache file level access configurations.
+- The authentication for author view is handled through Apache file level access configurations and requires to configure .htaccess.
+These - instructions have been explained in this document.
-The convertion of the web site to other portable formats is done by a python script running in the "cgi-bin" folder.
+- The convertion of the web site to other portable formats is done by a python script running in the "cgi-bin" folder.
-For basic AWS instructions, scroll to the end of this document.
+- For basic AWS instructions, scroll to the end of this document.

-cp script to cgi bin
-chmod 777 for data
-add htaccess to secure and cgi-bin folder write the author view

 To search for an unmet dependency on AWS:
 -----------------------------------------
-yum search find "package_name"
+yum search package_name

 Install Apache:
 ---------------